-This is an excerpt from Jim Stoppani's Encyclopedia of Muscle & Strength 2nd Edition eBook by Jim Stoppani.
+This is an excerpt from Jim Stoppani's Encyclopedia of Muscle & Strength-2nd Edition by Jim Stoppani.

 In a shoulder-width stance with a kettlebell between your feet, squat to grasp the kettlebell with your left hand while keeping your torso at a 45-degree angle with the floor.